U.S. Renewable Energy Factsheet

 Encourage Supportive Public Policy

-- Renewable Portfolio Standards (RPS) that mandate certain levels of renewable generation and Clean Energy Standards (CES) that mandate certain levels of carbon-free generation are proving successful.26 Thirty-seven states, the District of Columbia, and four U.S. territories had renewable portfolio standards or goals in place as of August 2020.27 State standards are projected to support an additional 73 GW of renewable electricity projects by 2030.28
+- Lawrence Berkeley National Laboratory estimates that 45% of renewable energy growth in the U.S. can be attributed to state Renewable Portfolio Standards (RPS) that require a percentage of electricity be derived from renewable sources.26 Clean Energy Standards (CES) that mandate certain levels of carbon-free generation can include some non-renewables such as nuclear fuels.27 Thirty-seven states, the District of Columbia, and four U.S. territories had renewable portfolio standards or goals in place as of April 2021.28 State standards are projected to support an additional 90 GW of renewable electricity projects by 2030.26

-- Renewable energy growth is also driven by important federal incentives such as the Investment Tax Credit, which offset upfront costs by 10-26%, as well as state incentives such as tax credits, grants, and rebates.29
+- Renewable energy growth is also driven by important federal incentives such as the Investment Tax Credit, which offsets upfront costs by 10-30%, as well as state incentives such as tax credits, grants, and rebates.29

 - Net metering enables customers to sell excess electricity to the grid, eliminates the need for on-site storage, and provides an incentive for installing renewable energy devices.
 Forty states, the District of Columbia, and four U.S. territories have some form of net metering program.32